NLeSC/collab-demos/summerinthecity/README.md

 The forecasting of thermal human comfort requires simulations on very high spatial and temporal scales, posing both a meteorological and an eScience challenge.
 Observational data to validate the weather forecasts at street level are based on a network of weather stations in two cities: Wageningen and Amsterdam.
 This network has a fine spatial detail compared to other networks in the research field and allows for an evaluation of the forecasted temperature and humidity.
 Bike traverse measurements of temperature, humidity, wind speed, and radiation are taken regularly.
 These observations resolve a high degree of spatial detail in urban weather and contribute to an understanding of urban climate.

-Next to the proposed research, dissemination of results via the Internet and social media will be explored.
-Forecasting human thermal comfort on street level is novel and will be of added value for public health and society in general.
-The first step is to process the urban morphological data into parameters relevant to the weather forecasting model.
-The mesoscale meteorological model WRF (Weather Research and Forecasting) can then produce fine spatial scale weather forecasts.
-These forecasts are downscaled to the street scale using knowledge of the available geo-information.
-Truly a Big Data challenge.

 # demo usage

 [The demo](http://jiskattema.github.io/summerinthecity/) is a publicly accessible web demo.
 That means you should be able to access it with your browser as long as you have a working internet connection.